University of Reading cookie policy

 Contracts, terms and conditions

-- Provide contact details for any co-applicant/partner institutions to your Contracts Manager in RES, if you have not already done so.
+• Provide contact details for any collaborators or subcontractors to your Contracts Manager in the Research, Engagement and Innovation Office.
 They will include them in any required contracts, subcontracts or agreements.

-- Inform any co-applicants/partners that the University will need to send them a collaboration agreement and possibly a due diligence questionnaire to sign and complete - in order that they are ready to respond in a timely manner.
+• Inform any collaborators or subcontractors that the University will need to send them a collaboration agreement and possibly a due diligence questionnaire to sign and complete so they respond in a timely manner.

 Finance and purchasing